servicetitan/Stl.Fusion.Samples/docs/tutorial/Part01.md

    dependencies of outputs of its methods and transparently "backs" them with `IComputed<T>` instances allowing anyone to learn when such outputs become invalidated (inconsistent with the ground truth).
-   Compute services are supposed to be written by you.
+   Compute Services are supposed to be written by you.
 3. **State** &ndash; an abstraction that "tracks" a single `IComputed<T>`, i.e. continuously references the most up-to-date version of it.
    Again, you typically don't need to implement your own `IState<T>` - Fusion provides its 3 most useful flavors.

-Since compute services is what you mostly have to deal with, let's start from this part.
+Since Compute Services is what you mostly have to deal with, let's start from this part.

-But first, let's create a helper method allowing us to create an `IServiceProvider` hosting our compute services:
+But first, let's create a helper method allowing us to create an `IServiceProvider` hosting our Compute Services:

 ``` cs --region Part01_CreateServices --source-file Part01.cs
 public static IServiceProvider CreateServices()